tommy-vercettii/react-bits/README.md

 React Bits is a large collection of animated React components made to spice up your web creations.
 We've got animations, components, backgrounds, and awesome stuff that you won't be able to find anywhere else - all free for you to use!
 These components are all enhanced with customization options as props, to make it easy for you to get exactly what you need.

 ## Key Features
-- 60 total components (text animations, animations, components, backgrounds), growing every day
+- 80+ total components (text animations, animations, components, backgrounds), growing every week
-- All components are lightweight, with minimal dependencies, and highly customizable
+- All components have with minimal dependencies, and are highly customizable through props
 - Designed to integrate seamlessly with any modern React project
 - Each component comes in 4 variants, to keep everyone happy:
   - JS + CSS